 Inflation Rate in Botswana averaged 6.67 percent from 1997 until 2021, reaching an all time high of 15.06 percent in November of 2008 and a record low of 0.90 percent in June of 2020.
 This page provides the latest reported value for - Botswana Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Botswana Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Inflation Rate in Botswana is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Botswana to stand at 3.40 in 12 months time.
-In the long-term, the Botswana Inflation Rate is projected to trend around 3.80 percent in 2020, according to our econometric models.
+Inflation Rate in Botswana is expected to be 8.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Botswana Inflation Rate is projected to trend around 4.00 percent in 2022 and 3.60 percent in 2023, according to our econometric models.